 - Creating an environment where high-performers feel unmistakably valued.

-6. They consistently execute; they know that the name of the game is translating trust, purpose, direction, and vitality into excellent execution.
+6. They consistently execute; they know that the name of the game is translating trust, purpose, direction, and vitality into solid execution.

 The most sought-after leaders know that “done is better than perfect” and that a good plan well-executed beats a perfect plan poorly-executed every single time.
 This can be the least glamorous area of leadership to talk about but it’s what truly separates top-of-class leaders from the rest.
 Good intentions and inspiring words don’t amount to much if there is no ability to execute on the agreed upon plan.
 In the real world, where the stakes are high and the competition is fierce, strong execution is mandatory.
 To do it right, leaders must make sure there is follow-through, that results are tracked and measured, and that progress is not halted by obstacles.